 1.2.
 DUI of amphetamines and marijuana in Nevada

-It is also “DUI of prescription drugs” in Nevada to drive with unlawful amounts of prescription marijuana or amphetamines (such as Adderall) in one’s blood.
-(It makes no difference that recreational marijuana is now legal in Nevada.):
+It is also “DUI of prescription drugs” in Nevada to drive with unlawful amounts of prescription marijuana (only for 3rd-or-successive DUI cases) or amphetamines (such as Adderall) in one’s blood (for any DUI cases).

 |Prescription drug||Illegal blood content while driving

 Therefore, drivers with too much amphetamine in their blood may be convicted of DUI even if they are driving safely.2 It does not matter if the driver has valid and current prescriptions for amphetamines.

 Driving impaired by marijuana is illegal no matter how much marijuana is in the driver’s blood.
 If the driver has two or more past DUIs, then they can be arrested for DUI just for having illegal amounts of marijuana in their blood – even if they are not impaired.

 1.3.
 Blood tests for “DUI of prescription drugs” cases in Nevada

 When a Nevada police officer pulls over a driver on suspicion of driving under the influence, the officer will ask the driver to take a preliminary breath test (PBT) and to perform the following field sobriety (FTS) tests:

 If the driver takes the tests and passes them, the cop may suspect that the driver is under the influence of not alcohol but rather drugs.
 (Drivers can refuse to submit to the PBT and FTSs, but cops interpret their refusal as evidence they have something to hide.
 Plus, refusing to take the PBT will cause the police to confiscate the person’s license under NRS 484C.150.)

 At this point, an officer with special training in drug recognition evaluation (DRE) may be called to take over the investigation.
 If the cops decide to arrest the driver for DUI of drugs, the driver will be required to submit to a DUI blood test.